mouserd/neblio-slack-bot/README.md

 ## Advanced - Unlocking your wallet

-The following section should be done at your own risk.
-By following this process your wallet key will be written to a file on disk using a 2-way encryption library.
+**The following section should be followed at your own risk.**  By following this process your wallet key will be written to a file on disk using a 2-way encryption library.
 As such, if someone were to hack your Raspberry Pi they could quite easily gain access to your neblio wallet.
 As such, if you feel uncomfortable with this risk or your Raspberry Pi is exposed to the outside world then you should